JaclebusIII/virtual_enviornments/README.md

     sudo apt-get install python3.x.

 ### To install Venv: Only for python versions 3.x:
+Venv is the standard virtual environment package.
+Every python distribution has its own venv and development tools.
+The command below will install venv for a particular python version.

     sudo apt-get install python3.x-devel

 ### To install Virtualenv: For all python versions:
+Virtualenv is a 3rd party library and it has one version which supports all of the python distributions.
+The command below can be run after installing python and  will install the library.

     pip install virtualenv